MartinRep/GitHub-project/README.md

  - You need Python, of course.
 I used Python 3.7
  - Two extra packages: `pip install gitpython` , `pip install PyGithub`
  - Visit https://github.com/settings/tokens and generate a new Access Token.
 You only need access to repositories, nothing else.
- - Copy the token and paste it into the `github.py` and/or `github` script.
-Variables are on the top of the file.
+ - Copy the token and paste it into the `github.py`.
+Variables for customization purposes are on the top of the file.
  - Or simply use `pip install -r requirements.txt`
- - Change your preferred Project folder and Code editor in the script.
-Variables are on the top.

  ## Optional for Linux based systems users.

-  - Install to your local bin folder so you can run it anywhere `./install.sh`
+  - The script will install `github` script to your local bin folder so you can run it from anywhere
+  `./install.sh <GiTHub Access Token>`
+  - Or if you don't provide Token in argiment it will prompt you for it.
-  - You will be asked for a password to access the `/usr/local/bin` folder.
+  - You will be asked for a sudo password to access the `/usr/local/bin` folder.

+  ## Troubleshoot.
   - Change file attributes in case it's not marked as executable `chmod +x ./install.sh`